bixcop18/module4_RNAseq/RNA-seq_Ex1_exploring_the_data.md

 ## Organising a project

-NGS analysis can lead to have many temporal files.
+NGS analysis can lead to have many temporary files.
 For that reason, it is recommended to have subfolders with each step on the analysis.
 In that way, it is easy to remove and repeat failed attempts and it is easier to find the results and the steps you followed in the future.

 ### Inputs